 The Growth Brand Awards have recognized successful beverage alcohol brands since 1997.
-Growth Brands are divided into four categories (Fast Track, Rising Star, Established Growth Brands and Comeback Brands) for beer, wine and spirits.
-The wine and spirit winners are announced each year in the March/April issue of StateWays.
+Growth Brands are divided into four categories (Fast Track, Rising Star, Established Growth Brands and Comeback Brands) for wine and spirits.
+The winners are announced each year in the March/April issue of StateWays.

-For more information about the Growth Brands program, please contact Manager of Information Services Marina Velez for more information at email@example.com or 763-383-4400 x2212.
+For more information about the Growth Brands program, please contact Manager of Information Services Marina Velez at email@example.com or 763-383-4400 x2212.

 The winning brands are determined by the Beverage Information & Insights Group, which tracks case sales throughout the year.
 All awards are given based on sales the prior calendar year.
 To be eligible, wine and spirit brands must have met the following criteria:

-Fast Track: Must have exceeded 100,000 9-liter cases in 2018, with double-digit growth in each of the past four years.
+Fast Track: Must have exceeded 100,000 9-liter cases in 2022, with double-digit growth in each of the past three years.
 The brand must also be at least five years old.

 Established Growth Brands: Must be a top seller, moving a minimum of 400,000 9-liter cases annually.
-It must also have grown in each of the past four years.
+It must also have grown in each of the past three years.

 Comeback Brands: Previous award winners that have rebounded in sales to at least the previous award-winning level, following a recent decline.